 How to Avoid Paraphrasing Plagiarism

 What is paraphrasing plagiarism?
 When talking about plagiarism, the first thing that might get into your mind is when the content is copied, pasted and published, or the term paper is copied, pasted and then submitted.
 You’re right.
 Both of these actions are plagiarism.
 It happens when the writer uses someone’s work and owns it, or he uses the content without citing the author.
 Now, what is paraphrasing plagiarism?
-Let’s discuss as well as learn of paraphrasing tips to avoid it.
+You may be interested in the best paraphrasing plagiarism tool you can count on to make the task much easier!
+Let’s discuss, as well as learn of paraphrasing tips to avoid it.

 It happens when the writer of the new version just summarizes the idea of another author but he did not provide the reference and cite the author in the text.
 This is paraphrasing plagiarism.
 It happens many times, especially among students who derive and use sources from libraries, journals and online publications, but they accidentally or intentionally did not cite both the author and the reference page or publication.